CrypticHushane/CrypticHushane/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a fullstack developer at Orba Equity \n
+- 🔭 I’m currently working as a fullstack developer at Orba Equity
 - 🌱 I’m currently learning Nuxtjs, Docker and Flutter
 - 📫 How to reach me **Email**: oshanewilliams99@outlook.com
 - 📫 How to reach me **LinkedIn**: [LinkedIn Pofile](https://www.linkedin.com/in/oshane-williams-5384ab1a7/)